stevstrong/ArchMax_Ethernet/Readme.md

 Update [06.01.2019]

-- LwIP upgarded to v2.1.2
+- LwIP upgraded to v2.1.2

 Some of the LwIP files are relocated to accomodate with Arduino framework.